-When a student transfers to another school or leaves for any other reason, he must pay all school fees and debts owed, turn in all library books, and turn in all textbooks and your school ID.
-Student records will not be transferred until all fees/debts have been paid and books returned.
-All exiting students must complete a withdrawal/transfer form required by the Illinois State Board of Education.
+When a student transfers to another school or leaves for any other reason, they must pay all school fees and debts owed, turn in all library books, and turn in all textbooks and your school ID.
+Student records will not be transferred until all fees/debts have been paid and the following returned to the school; chromebook, chromebook charger, school issued uniforms, and school books.
+All existing students must complete a withdrawal/transfer form required by the Illinois State Board of Education.

-SECTION VI: STUDENT BEHAVIOR, RIGHT'S AND DISCIPLINE
+SECTION VI: STUDENT BEHAVIOR, RIGHTS AND DISCIPLINE

 It is the philosophy of the school district to have rules and regulations that allow each student the opportunity to work and study in an environment conducive to learning.
-Students are expected to be courteous, diligent, honest, respectful, and to abide by the rules and regulations of the school district
+Students are expected to be courteous, diligent, honest, respectful, and to abide by the rules and regulations of the school district.